Employees are the foundation upon which every successful company is built.

-Workforce planning is the process of analyzing and strategizing for a company’s current and future workforce needs based on its goals and vision for the future.
+Workforce planning is the process of analyzing and strategizing for an organization's current and future workforce needs based on its goals and vision for the future.

-It involves taking a more strategic and holistic approach to maintaining your workforce so you aren’t blindsided by ongoing or unexpected changes in your workforce.
+It involves taking a strategic, holistic approach to maintaining your workforce so you aren’t blindsided by ongoing or unexpected changes.

 The goal of workforce planning is to build a company with stable staffing levels across every department.
 Another goal is hiring and retaining people who possess the skills to achieve successful results and a higher return on investment (ROI).
 This way, companies avoid understaffing, overstaffing, and scrambling when an employee unexpectedly quits or is fired.

-With proper workforce planning, human resources and managers will recognize early warning signs within their teams and implement pre-existing action plans to address issues before they create a disruption.
+With proper workforce planning, human resources and managers can recognize early warning signs concerning staffing issues and implement pre-existing action plans to address issues before they create a disruption.

 Designing and implementing a strategic workforce plan provides your business with many benefits.
 Some of the most important include: